-Just because a salon carries your favorite designer doesn’t mean it’ll have the exact dress you’ve been dying to try on.
+Just because a bridal shop carries your favorite designer doesn’t mean it’ll have the exact dress you’ve been dying to try on.
 If you phone beforehand and request a specific style, chances are the salon will be able to call in a sample of that gown especially for you.
 While you may get lucky and snag a salesperson just by walking in, scheduling an appointment guarantees you’ll get a full hour of undivided attention.
 Plus, many salons require you to book an appointment in order to try on gowns, so you’ll want to call ahead.

-Let the Salon Make Recommendations
+Let our Lancaster Bridal Shop Make Recommendations

 Don’t eliminate anything at first glance.
 If the salesperson brings you something she says you should try, try it—even if you don’t initially love it or think it’s totally “you.”
-It’s possible to fall for a wedding gown you didn’t think you’d like or want.
+It’s possible to fall for a wedding dress you didn’t think you’d like or want.
 Not every dress looks great on a hanger, and you might have to let go of some preconceived notions and keep an open mind.